 Development in a Floodplain:

-- a.
-All floodplains in the Township are subject to the 'one-zone concept' established by the Nottawasaga Valley Conservation Authority, which means that the entire floodplain is considered to be a floodway as defined by this Plan. - b.
-Buildings and structures are not permitted within the floodplain, except where written permission is obtained from the Nottawasaga Valley Conservation Authority.
+a.
+All floodplains in the Township are subject to the 'one-zone concept' established by the Nottawasaga Valley Conservation Authority, which means that the entire floodplain is considered to be a floodway as defined by this Plan.